m-zakeri/CodeSmellsDatasetsSLR/README.md

-# CodeSmellsDatasetsSLR
+# Code Smells Datasets SLR

-This repository contains the scripts used to filter out intilail stduies in the SLR "A systematic literature review on the code smells datasets and validation mechanisms".
+This repository contains the scripts used to filter out initial studies in the SLR "A systematic literature review on the code smells datasets and validation mechanisms".